22 Feb 7 Cosmetic Dental Procedures a General Dentist Can Do

 Cosmetic dental crowns, also known as caps, are custom fit pieces that fit over your whole tooth.
 Cosmetic dental crowns are generally made out of acrylic or porcelain that’s been mixed with metal to withstand extreme biting.

 This is a great option if you have teeth that are decayed, broken or chipped.
 It’s also great if you have had large fillings or if you have spaces in between your teeth that you want to be filled.
+If you are thinking about getting dental crowns or you need to have some fitted, then you might want to invest in some long lasting dental crowns so you won’t have to keep going for regular visits.
+Don’t hesitate in contacting your dentist if you have any questions or concerns.

 5. Deep Teeth Cleaning